What types of beans are the best to use for chili?

 Instructions

-- Bring to a boil, once the chili starts to boil turn down to medium-low and simmer for 1 to 2 hours so that all flavors of the ingredients blend together.
+- Bring to a boil.
+Once the chili starts to boil, turn the heat down to medium-low and simmer for 30 minutes or longer.

 Notes